syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/dapper.md

         {
             IEnumerable<Order> DataSource = await OrderService.GetOrdersAsync();
             int TotalRecordsCount = DataSource.Cast<Order>().Count();
-            return DataManagerRequest.RequiresCounts ? new DataResult() { Result = DataSource, Count = TotalRecordsCount } : (object)DataSource;
+            //Here RequiresCount is passed from the control side itself, where ever the on-demand data fetching is needed then the RequiresCount is set as true in component side itself. return DataManagerRequest.RequiresCounts ? new DataResult() { Result = DataSource, Count = TotalRecordsCount } : (object)DataSource;
         }
     }